edent11/MyThoughts/README.md

-# MyMovies
+# MyThoughts
-Movies fullstack web-app using TS &amp; Express &amp; MongoDB
+A fullstack web-app for sharing thoughts using TS & Express & MongoDB